flinty-custom0z/realty-website/notes/workbench.md

 ### Later

-- On main after categories it should show all listings and user should be able to choose what to sort by
 - Edit history
 - Admin login not working when accessing website via IP address (but working via localhost)